project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Soil-wealth-growing-opportunities-to-allocate-capital-to-regenerative-food-systems.md

 ---
-title: Soil Wealth: growing opportunities to allocate capital to regenerative food systems
+title: Soil Wealth Growing Opportunities To Allocate Capital To Regenerative Food Systems
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-10-08)